-As the author of 'Mad about Macarons', I am constantly asked for my top picks for the best macarons in Paris.
-While taste is subjective, my 30+ years of living in Paris means this list isn't made on just a few trips to the city.
-As a local, I sample and select la crème de la crème.
+As the author of 'Mad about Macarons', I'm often asked what are the best macarons in Paris.
+While taste is personal, my 30+ years of living in Paris means this list isn't made on just a few trips to the city.
+As a local, I taste often and update this crème de la crème.

 With over 1600 macaron shops in the Paris area alone, you've an overwhelming choice.
-But rather than just give you a generic "top 10" list, I've curated my top 20 Parisian macarons, the go-to local guide for visitors who want to experience the best macarons.
+But rather than just give you a generic "top 10" list, I've curated my top 20 Parisian macarons, so you can experience the best macarons.
+By 'best', they're not overly sweet, highly coloured or dry - and taste of the flavours they profess to be.

-My list showcases the diverse range of macaron producers in the city, going beyond the two most famous houses.
+My list showcases the diverse range of macaron producers in the city, going beyond Ladurée and Pierre Hermé.
 And rest assured, none of my picks are sponsored.

 - Why are French Macarons So Expensive in Paris?